Frequently Asked Questions

 Where is the competition located?
 What is the address of IAAC?

-The International Astronomy and Astrophysics Competition takes place online for the most parts and is accessible for students around the world - you do not need to travel somewhere to participate.
+The International Astronomy and Astrophysics Competition takes place primarily online and is accessible to students around the world; you do not need to travel somewhere to participate.
 The organizing team is constantly evolving, with most team members and technical infrastructure being located in Germany.
 There are also many other people around the world, such as the IAAC ambassadors, who do their best to make this competition a valuable experience.
-Letters and documents can be sent to our official address located in Germany:
+More information and contact details are available here: Contact Information

 Eligibility